botletics/SIM7000-LTE-Shield/README.md

 You can buy the shield on [my website](https://www.botletics.com/products/sim7000-shield).

-Check out the [comprehensive wiki](https://github.com/botletics/LTE-Shield/wiki)!
-(Note: still under development) You can also use [this Instructables](https://www.instructables.com/id/LTE-NB-IoT-Shield-for-Arduino/) if that works better for you!
+Check out the [comprehensive wiki](https://github.com/botletics/LTE-Shield/wiki) or use [this Instructables](https://www.instructables.com/id/LTE-NB-IoT-Shield-for-Arduino/) to get started if that works better for you!

 All PCB design files and hardware are released under the [Creative Commons Attribution Share Alike 4.0 license](https://choosealicense.com/licenses/cc-by-sa-4.0/).